alimiheb/ChicagoEnergyUsageAnalysis/README.md

-# Chicago Energy Usage Analysis
+# 🌆 Chicago Energy Usage Analysis (Spark SQL & RDD)

 This repository contains a Spark-based Java application to analyze energy usage data for Chicago in 2010.
-The project performs statistical analysis on the `Energy_Usage_2010.csv` dataset, including average energy consumption by community area, correlation with building age, and distribution by building type.
 The application was initially developed and tested locally using IntelliJ IDEA and Apache Spark.

 ---

 ## 📌 Project Description

-The **ChicagoEnergyUsageAnalysis** project leverages Apache Spark to process and analyze energy usage data.
-It calculates:
+The project performs statistical analysis on the `Energy_Usage_2010.csv` dataset using both **Spark SQL** and **Spark RDD** APIs, including:

-- Average electricity (kWh) and gas (therms) usage per community area.
+- Average energy consumption by community area
-- Correlation between building age (binned into decades) and energy consumption.
+- Correlation between building age and energy usage
-- Total energy usage distribution by building type.
+- Distribution by building type with population metrics

-The application is designed for local testing but can be adapted for cloud cluster deployment (e.g., AWS EMR, Databricks).

 ---